 Add milk and egg and mix until smooth.
 Gradually add butter mixture and stir.

-This recipe is taken from David Herbert's recipes, however I have doubled the ingredients to serve it as a dessert with thick fresh cream mixed with Greek yoghurt, and swirled with homemade strawberry jam.
+This recipe is taken from David Herbert's recipes, however I have doubled the ingredients to serve it as a dessert with thick fresh cream mixed with Greek yoghurt, and swirled with homemade strawberry jam, or ice cream

 Just halve the ingredients if you wish to make a smaller cake in a standard loaf tin.